-Maps Layers - Current & Future Risk
+Current & Future Risk

-To provide the most accurate current and future wildfire risks assessments, the Model simulates over 100 million wildfires for 2022, to see which of these wildfires grow and become damaging.
+To provide the most accurate current and future wildfire risk assessments, the Model simulates over 100 million wildfires for 2022, to see which of these wildfires grow and become damaging.
 It outputs over 8 million significant fires per simulation that are then used to calculate risk.
 Publicly available and 3rd party data is used to identify property boundaries and buildings.
 The building’s location is then used to determine the likelihood of the home being in a wildfire based on how many times the 8 million simulated fires reached the home.
 To determine a property’s risk 30 years from now this process is repeated to account for the impacts of climate change on future ‘fire weather’ conditions.
 Both 2022 and 2052 wildfire simulations provide estimates of burn probability, fire intensity, and ember exposure.
-This data is then used to determine risk for each year within this 30 year window.
+This data is then used to determine risk for each year within this 30-year window.

 The First Street Foundation Wildfire Model can determine the burn probability, fire intensity, and ember exposure of a property in any given year, which is known as an annual wildfire likelihood, or annual probability.
 An annual probability is the chance of something happening at least once within a specific, singular year.
 Risk Factor® includes three annual probabilities: the current year, 15 years in the future, and 30 years in the future.
-As the environment continues to change, temperatures will continue to rise creating a drier atmosphere, creating conditions which are prime for wildfires to spread.
+As the environment continues to change, temperatures will continue to rise creating a drier atmosphere, creating conditions that are prime for wildfires to spread.
 Explore flood risk by year to understand how environmental changes impact risk.

 - Likelihood of wildfire or ember zone: The model simulates the ignition of wildfires based on historic fire locations.
 It then observes how wildfires spread given the fuel and fire weather conditions, and tracks fires that grow to a sufficient size, noting the distance, location, and duration of these fires.
 The model then calculates a property’s annual burn probability based on how many times the simulated fires reached the building’s location.
-Annual burn probability isthe estimated likelihood of the area burning in any single year.
+Annual burn probability is the estimated likelihood of the area burning in any single year.

 - Average wildfire intensity: Flame length is a measure of fire intensity.
 Flame length is the distance between the tip of the flame and the center of the flame at the base of the fire on the ground.
-Based on flame lengths of all simulated wildfires that reached a property the model can determine the average flame length expected to reach a property in each year.
+Based on the flame lengths of all simulated wildfires that reached a property the model can determine the average flame length expected to reach a property in each year.

 - Max wildfire intensity: The maximum wildfire intensity refers to the maximum flame height that could reach a property in a given year.
-A property’s maximum expected flame length is the largest flame size that reached a home in the wildfire simulations.
+A property’s maximum expected flame length is the largest flame size that reached home in the wildfire simulations.

 The historic fires are sourced from the Monitoring Trends in Burn Severity (MTBS) program.
 This dataset compiles footprints of fires that exceeded 500 acres in the eastern US and 1,000 acres in the western US.
 Properties that are within the perimeter of a wildfire or are within 20 miles of a fire perimeter are considered to have been affected by those fires.
-The historic events shown reflect any wildfire that came within a 20 mile radius of the property since 1984.
+The historic events shown reflect any wildfire that came within a 20-mile radius of the property since 1984.